Identifying Markov chain models from time-to-event data: an algebraic approach: Inverse problem

 \subsection{Solvable models}

-Different Markov chain models are distinguished by their transition graph defined as the directed graph $G=(V,A)$ with vertices $V = \{1,\ldots,N+1\}$ and arcs $A = \{(i,j) \mid i \neq j,\, Q_{ij} \neq 0\}$.
+Different Markov chain models are distinguished by their transition graph defined as the directed graph $G=(V,A)$ with vertices $V = \{1,\ldots,N+1\}$ and arcs $A = \{(i,j) \mid i,j\in V,\, i \neq j,\, Q_{ij} \neq 0\}$.

-Let us consider that this graph satisfies some conditions related to the underlying modeled process: \begin{enumerate} \item[(C1)] $N+1$ is reachable only from $N$. \item[(C2)] From $N+1$ there is only one outgoing arc, towards $s$, where $1\leq s \leq N$. \end{enumerate} Conditions C1 and C2 where used for setting the problem and writing the equations defining the inverse problem.
-C2 is needed in order to have a phase-type distribution.
-C1 is a simplifying assumption that is satisfied in a number of applications, including the biological application discussed in this paper.
+Let us consider that this graph satisfies some conditions related to the underlying modeled process: \begin{enumerate} \item[(C1)] $N+1$ is reachable only from $N$. \item[(C2)] From $N+1$ there is only one return arc, towards $s$, where $1\leq s \leq N$. \end{enumerate} C1 is a simplifying assumption that is satisfied in a number of applications, including the biological application discussed in this paper. {All the results in this section remain valid, with slight modifications, even without this condition (see Subsection~\ref{sec:noC1}). } The condition C2 is needed in order to have a phase-type distribution.

-We would like to know for which models satisfying C1 and C2 the inverse problem has a unique solution, eventually up to transformation by discrete symmetries.